 What is a Street Champion?

 Street Champion volunteers in Middlesbrough are the environmental equivalent of Neighbourhood Watch.
-They help to keep their local area clean and tidy, and report to the council any persistent issues such as litter, dog fouling, graffiti, broken street furniture, overflowing bins or abandoned vehicles etc.
+They help to keep their local area clean and tidy, and report to the council any persistent issues such as litter, dog fouling, graffiti, broken street furniture, overflowing bins, abandoned vehicles etc.

 The Street Champion scheme is part of Middlesbrough Council's commitment to encouraging a positive community spirit, with neighbours and local residents organising community litter picks, attending meetings and supporting fellow residents in need.
 As a volunteer Street Champion you'll address issues in your local area on a day to day basis, and you may be involved in litter picks or meetings to plan events and activities.